Creating Mini Maps

 Creating a Minimap

-First, open the desired level in the Sandbox Editor for which you want create a minimap.
+First, open the desired level in the Sandbox Editor.

 Next, open the minimap function located on the RollupBar, on the Terrain pane.

-To move the minimap bounding box, click and hold the right mouse button and move the blue "selection" box to the spot where you want to create your minimap.
+To move the minimap bounding box, click on a different section of the terrain where you want to create your minimap.

 Adjusting the Resolution in the minimap properties will increase the size of the minimap image that the Editor generates.
 For example, choosing a resolution of 2048 will give you a minimap image of 2048x2048 pixels.